abc8747/microfuel/docs/problem.md

 - kinematic features ($p, q, r$, $\dot{x}, \dot{y}, \dot{z}$) and specific energy
 - google-arco era5: temperature, pressure and uv at fligh level; isa deviation, GS -> TAS conversion, dynamic pressure
 - <https://github.com/DGAC/Acropole> - maybe use their final layer outputs?

+## TODO

+- model has to compress everything, switch to mean pooling? increased convergence speed but had no effect on validation rmse.
+- bidirectional?
+- use `is_outlier` bool flags (check missingness first)
+- learning rate scheduling: warm up, hold at peak LR, then decay (cosine?)
+- stack more layers with residual connections and rmsnorm between (though preliminary tests yield negligible improvements, maybe revisit when we train on the entire flight where the model has to compress information)
+- `fuel_burn` is quantised (see [data](./data.md)): also predict absolute uncertainty, but is this really needed? (gaussian_nll_loss probably isn't relevant)
+- staged training: train on short sequences first -> longer sequences
+- improve input projection.
+- gradient clipping